CAcertOrg/cacert-infradocs/docs/systems/motion.rst

 =======

 This system provides the CAcert board motion system.
-The system replaced the board voting system that had been provided on :doc:`webmail` at https://community.cacert.org/board/.
+The system replaced the board voting system that had been provided on the old `webmail` system at https://community.cacert.org/board/.

 Application Links